 - Himalayan salt and Pepper to taste

 - Step 3 Place the dried chili peppers in a large frying pan on low.
 Cook each side for about 3-4 minutes.
 They should begin to smell savory to release the flavors and aromas.
-Careful you don’t burn them.
+Be careful you don’t burn them.
 Burning will make the sauce bitter.
-Once roasted, place them in a shallow dish and cover with boiling water.
+Once roasted, place them in a shallow dish and cover them with boiling water.
 Set this aside.

-- Step 4 Place: whole cloves, cinnamon, small bay leaf, cumin seeds, and peppercorns in the same frying pan as you used for the chiles and roasted them for 3 to 4 minutes to release the flavors.
-Once roasted, set them in a small bowl and add the 1 teaspoon of dry oregano.
+- Step 4 Place: whole cloves, cinnamon, small bay leaf, cumin seeds, and peppercorns in the same frying pan as you used for the chiles and roast them for 3 to 4 minutes to release the flavors.
+Once roasted, set them in a small bowl and add 1 teaspoon of dry oregano.
 Give this a stir.
-If you have a coffee grinder, you can grind the toasted herbs and oregano together.
+You can grind the toasted herbs and oregano together if you have a coffee grinder.
 It’s not necessary.
-They will get a beating when in the blender.
+They will get a beating when you place sauce ingredients in the blender.

-- Step 5 Slice the tomatoes and onions into three thick rings each and place on a cookie sheet.
-Slice the whole garlic bulb horizontal, so the buds stay together, and place cut side up on the cookie sheet.
+- Step 5 Slice the tomatoes and onions into three thick rings each and place them on a cookie sheet.
+Slice the whole garlic bulb horizontally so the buds stay together, and place the cut side up on the cookie sheet.
 Place under the broiler for 5 to 8 minutes watching to make sure the tomatoes blister and onions and garlic brown.
 Once done, remove from the oven.

-- Step 6 In a blender, add the drained soaked chiles, the roasted seasoning, the roasted tomatoes, and onions.
+- Step 6 In a blender, add the drained-soaked chiles, the roasted seasoning, the roasted tomatoes, and the onions.
 Squeeze the roasted garlic out of the skin into the blender.
 Blend on high until smooth.

-- Step 7 Add the vinegar, the lime juice, and water or gluten-free beer.
+- Step 7 Add the vinegar, lime juice, and water or gluten-free beer.
 Blend until combined.

-- Step 8 Pour over the meat and cover over the dish with a lid or foil—Bake in the oven at 350 F for 5 hours.
+- Step 8 Pour over the meat and cover the dish with a lid or foil—Bake in the oven at 300 F for 4-5 hours.
 You can also do this in your crockpot for 6-8 hours.
-Place it on high until it is warm and then turn to low.
+Place it on high until it is warm, and then turn it to low.